Skip to Main Content

 • If you find book titles or references, search for those in the Mason Libraries to see if we own a copy of the same material.

-Important note: Reference sources usually provide general information and usually should not be your main source for research.
-They can provide critical details artists and movements, but do not present scholarly perspectives or original arguments about those details.
+Important note: Reference sources usually provide general information and usually should not be your main source for research: they are good for establishing known/established facts but not presenting original research or scholarship.

 In addition to writings by or about an individual artist, look for the original essays or manifestos that described ideas and theories around a time, place, or movement.